-If the ALC onboard is signal-lost or mal-functional, the vessel operator or captain are required to send the relative VMS information by facsimile to the competent authority or a commissioned professional institution (OFDC) at least every 4 hours until the VMS onboard is operational again.
+If the ALC onboard is lost the signal connection or mal-functional, the vessel operator or captain are required to manually report the VMS information by facsimile to the competent authority or a commissioned professional institution (OFDC) at least every 4 hours until the VMS onboard is operational again.
 The vessel positions during the signal-lost or mal-functional period shall be recorded by an automatic recording satellite navigator and store onboard for inspection.